QCDIS/DevOpsTutorial/README.md

 ```bash
 sudo apt-get install apache2-utils
 ```
-More infomration about the tool can be found here: https://www.tutorialspoint.com/apache_bench/index.htm
+More information about the tool can be found here: https://www.tutorialspoint.com/apache_bench/index.htm

 Run the benchmark: